Binghamton University Policy Regarding Harassment

 Harassment occurring in residential areas - Appropriate resident/community director or other professional residential life staff

 Harassment involving student conduct outside of residence halls - Office of Student Conduct

 Harassment involving the conduct of an employee - Associate Vice President for Human Resources or appropriate supervisory personnel

-Harassment or discrimination based on protected class - Division of Diversity, Equity and Inclusion
+Harassment or discrimination based on protected class - Director of Affirmative Action/Title IX Coordinator

 Any incident of harassment may be reported to the University Police.
 The University especially encourages the immediate reporting of any incident involving violence or the threat of violence.
 Any incident may be discussed informally and in the strictest confidence with the University Ombudsman, and at the University Counseling Center or Employee Assistance Program.